aapit/todoist2markdown/README.md

 It enables you to jolt down some quick scribbles, using Todoist's easy interface.
 The danger of doing this is that your todo list is polluted with notes.
 And these notes don't directly translate into actions.

 That's why they shouldn't distract you from what you were planning to do.

+You can let this script keep your Todoist spiffy clean on a regular basis.

 ## QuickStart
+1. Configure environment
 Create a `.env` file and fill it with your config values.
 You can use `.env.template` as an example.

+2. Set your routines
+Use `routines.template.yaml` as an example to create your own `routines.yaml`.
+Configuring `appendFilename` adds a tagged todo item to a bundled note where all items with this tag are stored.
+Not setting this parameter creates a new note for every task.

+3. Tag your todos
-Just tag the task in Todoist's Quick Add with `note`.
+Just tag your new task in Todoist with `note`.
-For instance by using `@note` in the task text.
+For instance by typing `@note` in Quick Add's task text.
 This script then turns this type of task into a Markdown file on disk.
 From then on, you can search for it when you need a reference.
 But no longer being on your radar, you can spend your focus on your actual goals.